Résumé of:

 Personal Interests

-Adelphi Friends Meeting (Quakers), skating, racquetball, unicycling, step aerobics and Big Brothers/Big Sisters.
+Adelphi Friends Meeting (Quakers), skating, racquetball, unicycling, Big Brothers/Big Sisters and Maryland Host Homes program.
 Married to Laura R. Yeomans.
-One adult daughter, Jennie.
+One adult daughter, Jennie, and one granddaughter, Audrey.
 Received 2004 award for Big Brother of the Year from BB/BS of East Central Ohio.
 Winner of National Public Radio weekly puzzle challenge, 1995-06-25.
-Editor of electronic synopsis of NPR's weekly puzzle.
+Editor of electronic synopsis of NPR’s weekly puzzle, 1994-2022.
+In 2012, 2014 and 2018, took wife’s godchildren to Paxixil, Guatemala, to meet their grandparents and experience their parents’ native land and culture.
+Honored by Latin American Youth Center (LAYC) at their Breakfast for Heroes, 2017-10-25.

 Bar Admissions

-Admitted to practice before the Ohio and U.S. Supreme Courts, District of Columbia and Maryland Courts of Appeals, U.S. Courts of Appeals for the First, Second, Fourth, Fifth, Sixth, Eighth, Ninth, Tenth, Eleventh and District of Columbia Circuits, and U.S. District Courts for the Northern and Southern Districts of Ohio, and the Districts of Colorado, the District of Columbia and Maryland.
+Admitted to practice before the District of Columbia and Maryland Courts of Appeals, U.S. Supreme Court, U.S. Courts of Appeals for the First, Fourth, Fifth, Sixth, Eighth, Ninth, Tenth, Eleventh, Federal and District of Columbia Circuits, and U.S. District Courts for the Districts of the District of Columbia and Maryland.
+Previously admitted to practice in Ohio, but currently on inactive status in Ohio.